beyarkay/masters-thesis/src/02_background.md

             \draw \Point node[rightNode]{};
         }
     \end{tikzpicture}
-    \caption{An example SVM with the separating hyperplane as a solid line, the two classes as filled and empty circles, and the support vectors indicated by the double circles.}
+    \caption[Example of an SVM Hyperplane]{An example SVM with the separating hyperplane as a solid line, the two classes as filled and empty circles, and the support vectors indicated by the double circles.}
+    \label{fig:svm-tikz}
 \end{figure}